twota/terms-of-service-and-privacy-policy/README.md

 4.4 Account Pausing

-Paused accounts do not appear in Explore, but can use LiveChat, BlindDate, and message existing matches.
+Paused accounts do not appear in Explore, but users can use LiveChat, BlindDate, and message existing matches.

 4.5 Match and Message Limits